-The twist, however, is that you can only pick each team once per season.
-Play it safe with the Saints in Week 1 this year, and you won’t be able to use New Orleans as a pick again.
+The twist, in most pool formats at least, is that you can only pick each team once per season.
+Pick Seattle in Week 1 this year, and you won’t be able to pick the Seahawks again.

 Making Value Picks In Survivor Pools

 Just surviving until some arbitrary week does not guarantee a prize in survivor pools.
 You need to outlast all your opponents to win the pool, and consequently, the decisions your opponents make have a big impact on your best strategy to beat them.

 The thing is, outlasting every single one of your opponents is a lot harder than most people think.

 According to data from SurvivorGrid.com, over the last 9 NFL seasons an average of 0.57% of survivor entries nationwide have made it through Week 17 alive.
 So if your pool has around 175 or more entries, you should expect to have to go the distance to win it.

 Even if your pool is smaller, you will still likely need to get multiple late season picks correct to win.

 So to play in survivor pools like a pro, the first myth you need to dispel from your mind is that doing whatever it takes to maximize your chance to survive the opening weeks (i.e. picking all the safest and usually most popular teams) is a good idea.
 It’s rarely the smart way to play.